Albertina Kassoma

 Albertina da Cruz Kassoma (born 12 June 1996) is an Angolan handball player for CS Rapid București (handball) and the Angolan national team.

 She represented Angola at the 2013 World Women's Handball Championship in Serbia and at the 2016 Summer Olympics.

-In 2018, she was named the best player at the African Women's Handball Championship.
+In 2018, she was named the best player at the African Women's Handball Championship, where Angola also won a gold medal.